vrraj/chat-with-rag/README.md

     - Top-K, Distance Thresholds for Qdrant results.
     - Query Rewrite: Configurable step for refining search queries with a confidence factor.
     - Re-Ranking: Integrated Re-ranking stage applied to Qdrant results for improved relevance.
+    - **Retrieval tuning note:** Retrieval quality is sensitive to how many candidate chunks are fetched from the vector store.
+For noisy datasets or ambiguous queries, increasing the number of retrieved candidates can improve recall, at the expense of additional reranking cost.
+This trade-off is intentional and configurable, allowing users to balance answer quality, latency, and cost.
   - **Context Control & Cost Management:** Conversation chain context is highly configurable:
     - Set the number of **raw tail turns** and **summary turns** and **Token limits** to be included in the context.
 This allows users to strike an optimal balance between conversational history and token cost management.
   - **Real-Time Observability (SSE):** Real-time Server-Sent Events (SSE) showing the progress of the entire RAG flow.